India Finsec Ltd Auditors Report.

-To the Shareholders of INDIA FINSEC LIMITED
+INDIA FINSEC LIMITED

-In our opinion and to the best of our information and the explanations given to us, the financial statements give the information required by the Act in the manner so required and give a true and fair view in conformity with accounting principles generally accepted in India:
+In our opinion and to the best of our information and explanations given to us, the aforesaid standalone financial statements give the information required by the Companies Act, 2013 ("the Act") in the manner so required and give a true and fair view in conformity with the Accounting Standard (AS) prescribed under section 133 of the Companies Act, 2013 read with the Companies (Accounting Standard) Rules, 2006, as amended and the other accounting principles generally accepted in India: -

 iii.
 In case of Cash Flow Statement, of the cash flows for the year ended on that date.